 "Most companies were budgeting for a longer recovery in price than what occurred.
 So while copper prices recovered well, and quite quickly, copper budgets did not," Murphy explained.
 "That said, we do expect copper to erase the losses of 2020 in 2021 as delayed and deferred programs run over into the new year."

-Looking at the shorter term, demand from China's end-copper consumers took an unexpected slip in September, according to Shanghai Metals Market.
+In the shorter term, demand from China's end-copper consumers took an unexpected slip in September, according to Shanghai Metals Market.
 Its purchasing managers' index covering the country's construction, power, electronics, transport and home appliance sectors dipped 0.48 of a point to 49.58 in September as compared to August.

 The reading is likely to tick up by 0.68 to 50.26 in October as overseas demand improves with the approach of the Christmas holidays, Shanghai Metals Market said.